aws-solutions-library-samples/guidance-for-developing-apple-vision-pro-applications-with-unity-on-amazon-ec2/README.md

     ```
 3. Release the EC2 Mac dedicated host manually.
 Detailed instructions are here: [Release Dedicated Hosts
 ](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/how-dedicated-hosts-work.html#dedicated-hosts-releasing).
 Note that sometimes a Mac dedicated host cannot be released immediately (e.g. 1-3 hours after terminating a Mac instance in the host or less than 24 hours after creating the host.)
 In this case, you have to wait and retry the operation.
-4. Please make sure to deregister all the unnecessary AMIs if you created any.
-[Deregister your AMI](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/deregister-ami.html)
+4. Please make sure to deregister all the unnecessary AMIs and EBS snapshots if you created any: [Deregister your AMI](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/deregister-ami.html)

 ## Security
 See [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) for more information.